mestoness/mestoness/README.md

 My name is Ahmet Baki Memiş, I live in **Turkey/Netherlands**. <br>
-I am interested in Full Stack Development. <br/>
+I work in Full Stack Development and also as a FX/Crypto/NQ Trader <br/>

 ### Skills
 ![]()